lightly-ai/lightly/docs/source/getting_started/dataset_creation/dataset_creation_gcloud_bucket.rst

 5. Navigate to `APIs -> Credentials <https://console.cloud.google.com/apis/credentials>`_.

-- Click on `Create Credentials`, choose `Service Account` and insert the name `LIGHTLY_USER_WILD_ANIMALS`.
+- Click on **"Create Credentials"**, choose `Service Account` and insert the name `LIGHTLY_USER_WILD_ANIMALS`.
 - The description can be `service account for the Lightly API to access the wild animals dataset`.
-- Click on `Create and Continue`.
+- Click on **"Create and Continue"**.
 - Choose the Role you just created, i.e. `LIGHTLY_DATASET_ACCESS`.
 - Add a condition with the title `BUCKET_PROJECTS_WILD_ANIMALS` and insert the condition below in the Condition editor.
 Remember to change the bucket name and path to the folder.
-However, you must keep the "objects" inbetween.
+However, you must keep the "objects" in between.

 .. code::